niuware/niuware.github.io/quick-docs.md

 final class Cart extends Controller {

-    public function getMyCart(HttpRequest $request) {
+    public function getIndex(HttpRequest $request) {

-        // By default it will render the public/views/my-cart.twig file return $this->render();
+        // By default it will render the public/views/cart/index.twig file return $this->render();
     }

     public function getMyOtherCart(HttpRequest $request) {

         // You can also redirect to another controller adding a valid path
-        // set on the application routes.php file
+        // set on the application Routes.php file
         // For more details see the Controllers: Recycling section return $this->render('some-other-path');
     }